hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 * designed to encourage local extension
 * https://tinyurl.com/dspace-curation
 > This gives DSpace sites the ability to customize the behavior of their
-> repository without having to alter - and therefore manage synchronization
-> with - the DSpace source code.
+> repository without having to alter... the DSpace source code.
 ---
 # Curation scripts only work on objects in a certain state
 * DSpace items in a submission workflow are different than DSpace items archived